Abdal192003/ChatwithPDFs/README.md

 Used Gemini Pro API for this model.
 Used FAISS(Facebook AI Similiarity Search) for converting the embedding into vectors.
 # To Start the APP
-In terminal write - streamlit run app.py
+In Terminal Write - streamlit run app.py